MERIYOAK/persi-academy/CERTIFICATE_SYSTEM_README.md

 ## Overview

-The Certificate of Completion system automatically generates professional PDF certificates when students complete courses (90% or more progress).
+The Certificate of Completion system automatically generates professional PDF certificates when students complete courses (100% progress, all lessons completed, and full course duration watched).
 The system includes:

-- **Automatic Certificate Generation**: Triggers when course progress reaches 90%
+- **Automatic Certificate Generation**: Triggers when course progress reaches 100%, all lessons are completed, and total watched duration equals or exceeds the course total duration
 - **PDF Generation**: Creates professional certificates using pdf-lib
 - **Verification System**: Public verification endpoint for certificate authenticity
 - **Download Functionality**: Secure certificate downloads for students